-There were not many women present-perhaps one to every two of the men, which was rather a large proportion in that country, and their garments were not at all costly or beautiful.
-The fabrics were, for the most part, the cheapest obtainable, and the wearers had fashioned their gowns with their own fingers, in the scanty interludes between washing, and baking, and mending their husbands' or fathers' clothes.
-The faces of the women were a trifle sallow and had lost their freshness in the dry heat of the stove.
+There were not many women present-perhaps one to every two of the men, which was, however, rather a large proportion in that country, and none of their garments were particularly elegant.
+The fabric was, for the most part, the cheapest obtainable, and they had fashioned it with their own fingers in the scanty interludes between washing, and baking, and mending their husbands' or fathers' clothes.
+Their faces were a trifle sallow and had lost their freshness in the dry heat of the stove.
 Their hands were hard and reddened, and in figure most of them were thin and spare.
-One could have fancied that in a land where everybody toiled strenuously their burden was heavier than the men's.
-One or two of the women clearly had been accustomed to a smoother life, but there was nothing to suggest that they looked back to it with regret.
+One could have fancied that in a land where everybody toiled strenuously their burden was the heavier.
+One or two of them had clearly been accustomed to a smoother life, but there was nothing to suggest that they looked back to it with regret.
 As a matter of fact, they looked forward, working for the future, and there was patient courage in their smiling eyes.

 Creighton's Sally, who was then tripping through the measure on Hawtrey's arm, was native born.
 She was young and straight-straighter in outline than the women of the cities-with a suppleness which was less suggestive of the willow than a rather highly-tempered spring.
-She moved with a large vigor which barely fell short of grace, her eyes snapped when she smiled at Hawtrey, and her hair, which was of a ruddy brown, had fiery gleams in it.
-Anyone would have called her comely, and there were, indeed, no women in Stukely's barn to compare with her in that respect, a fact that she recognized.
+She moved with a large vigour which only just fell short of grace, her eyes snapped when she smiled at Hawtrey, and her hair, which was of a ruddy brown, had fiery gleams in it.
+Anyone would have called her comely, and there was, indeed, no women in Stukely's barn to compare with her in that respect, which was a fact she recognised, while every line and pose of her figure seemed expressive of an effervescent vitality.

-"Oh, yes," said Sager reflectively; "she'll get him sure if she sets her mind on it, and there's no denying that they make a handsome pair.
+"Oh yes," said Sager reflectively; "she'll get him sure if she sets her mind on it, and there's no denying that they make a handsome pair.
 I've nothing against Hawtrey either: a straight man, a hustler, and smart at handling a team.
 Still, it's kind of curious that while the man's never been stuck for the stamps like the rest of us, he's made nothing very much of his homestead yet.
-Now there's Bob, and Jake, and Jasper came in after he did with half the money, and they thrash out four bushels of hard wheat for Hawtrey's three."
+Now there's Bob, and Jake, and Jasper came in after he did with half the dollars, and they thrash out four bushels of hard wheat for Hawtrey's three."

-Stukely made a little gesture of concurrence, for he dimly realized the significance of his companion's speech.
+Stukely made a little gesture of concurrence, for he dimly realised the significance of his companion's speech.
 It is results which count in that country, where the one thing demanded is practical efficiency, and the man of simple, steadfast purpose usually goes the farthest.
-Hawtrey had graces which won him friends, boldness of conception, and the power of application; but he had somehow failed to accomplish as much as his neighbors did.
+Hawtrey had graces which won him friends, boldness of conception, and the power of application; but he had somehow failed to accomplish as much as his neighbours did.
 After all, there must be a good deal to be said for the man who raises four bushels of good wheat where his comrade with equal facilities raises three.